Understand Your Building’s Life Cycle: When to Repaint and Why Some Buildings Last Longer

 Why Repainting Matters

 Paint is more than just colour.
-It acts as a protective barrier against the elements.
-Over time, sunlight, rain, pollution and general wear can break down that barrier.
-Repainting on schedule helps prevent issues like water damage, corrosion and concrete cancer.
-It also keeps your building looking well maintained.
+It acts as a protective barrier against the elements, whether on a strata building's exterior render, a commercial office's facade, or a government asset's heritage stonework.
+Over time, sunlight, rain, pollution, and general wear break down that barrier.
+Repainting on schedule helps prevent issues like water damage, corrosion, and concrete cancer.
+It also keeps every type of property looking well maintained, which matters for resident amenity, tenant impressions, and public confidence in government-managed assets alike.

 When Should You Repaint?

-The typical repaint cycle for strata buildings is every 7 to 10 years.
-However, this can vary depending on several key factors.
+The typical repaint cycle for strata buildings is every 7 to 10 years, though commercial and government buildings can vary depending on use, exposure, and asset management requirements.
+Several key factors influence when repainting is due, regardless of sector.

 1. Weather Conditions